Gå til sidens indhold

 Judiciary transparency is crucial to the public's conception of Denmark as a society founded on the rule of law and to public confidence in the judiciary.

-Judiciary transparency has, in the strict sense, obvious due-process purposes, but transparency in a wider sense – meaning availability to users and the press as well as general enlightenment of the public – is imperative in modern societies.
+Judiciary transparency has, in the strict sense, obvious due process purposes, but transparency in a broader sense – meaning availability to users and the press as well as general enlightenment of the public – is essential in modern societies.

 Open justice